MorganKryze/Athunas/.github/CONTRIBUTING.md

 - Included in the `README.md` file at the root of the project
 - Additional documentation can be added to the `docs` folder

-## Deployment

-Every solution should include a Docker deployment option, with a `compose.yml` and `Dockerfile` if necessary.
-The deployment process should be:

-- As simple as possible
-- Documented in the `README.md` file

-## Testing

-All contributions should include tests to ensure the stability and reliability of the project.
-Please follow these guidelines for testing:

-- Write unit tests for new functionality and bug fixes.
-- Use a testing framework appropriate for the project's language and environment.
-- Ensure that all tests pass before submitting a pull request.
-- Include instructions on how to run the tests in the README.md file.

 ## Commit Messages

 All commit messages should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
 This format ensures that the commit messages are easy to read and follow a consistent structure.